gbrunkhorst/nfl-survivor/README.md

 The starting dataset for the simulation is from https://www.kaggle.com/tobycrabtree/nfl-scores-and-betting-data

 # How-to
-The notebooks folders have notebooks that show the logic of the modules
+The notebooks folders contain jupyter notebook files that show the logic of the modules